xuemeic/Undergraduates/README.md

 First, join our **USF Math&Stats Alumni LinkedIn group**: https://www.linkedin.com/groups/7048287.
 You can find alumni and current students there and keep connected after graduation.
 We will also post useful information and opportunities.

-Second, you can always find the content of this email here: https://github.com/xuemeic/Undergraduates.
+Second, you can always find the content of this email on the [LinkedIn group](https://www.linkedin.com/groups/7048287) and here: https://github.com/xuemeic/Undergraduates.

 ## Useful links
 - http://mathcareers.maa.org/ -- A diverse range of job postings for math majors.